-Seventeen high-capacity gins in three producing areas were surveyed by Wilmot and Watson (1966); six in the Mississippi Delta (1962), and 11 in the Texas High Plains and the San Joaquin Valley (completed in 1964).
-These study areas were not replicated exactly, but monitoring data were collected in areas with similar production practices: Mississippi and North Carolina (South and Southeast); Lubbock, Texas (Southwest); and New Mexico and West Texas (West).
-Energy audits were performed in Arkansas, Missouri, and Mississippi (South and Southeast); Texas (Southwest); and California and New Mexico (West).
-Valid energy and/or connected power data were available from 22 gins from 2009 through 2011.
-These data are presented by region and, in the case of saw gins, for the U.S. Data are tabulated first by energy consumption per bale (Table 2), then by total connected power (Tables 3a and 3b).
+Seventeen high-capacity gins in three producing areas were surveyed by Wilmot and Watson (1966); six in the Mississippi Delta (1962), and eleven in the Texas High Plains and the San Joaquin Valley (completed in 1964).
+These study areas were not replicated exactly, but monitoring data was collected in areas with similar production practices: Mississippi and North Carolina ("South and Southeast"); Lubbock, Texas ("South West"); and New Mexico and West Texas ("West").
+Energy audits were performed in Arkansas, Missouri and Mississippi ("South and Southeast"); Texas ("Southwest"); and California and New Mexico ("West").
+Valid energy and/or connected power data was available from twenty-two gins from 2009 through 2011.
+This data is presented by region and, in the case of saw gins, for the United States.
+Data is tabulated first by energy consumption per bale (Table 2), then by total connected power (Table 3).

-Energy Consumption.
+Energy Consumption

 Wilmot and Watson (1966) wrote, "Opinions differ among ginning engineers as to the proper categorization of certain fans."
 They added that dryer push-pull fans are more a part of processing than materials handling.
 Machinery would be stacked to allow for gravity flow throughout the seed cotton system if drying was never necessary.
 Drying seed cotton adds value because it increases the effectiveness of seed cotton cleaning (Anthony and Mayfield, 1994).
-To be consistent with the earlier study for comparison purposes, the same classification rules were followed.
+To be consistent with the earlier study for comparison purposes the same classification rules were followed.
 If an airstream could be heated, all fans associated with it were placed in the seed cotton drying category whether or not the burner was on that moment or that season.
 Electrical energy consumption associated with moving seed cotton through drying systems fell by half or more per processed bale over the past half century.
 The trend has been to build driers with more spacing between shelves and fewer shelves, reducing total pressure drop.